Leafly: Leadership

-On November 6, 2017, Privateer Holdings announced the appointment of Chris Jeffery as CEO; he was formerly co-founder of food delivery service OrderUp, He was replaced in 2018.
+Under Privateer Holdings, Brendan Kennedy was chief executive.
+On November 6, 2017, the firm appointed Chris Jeffery, a co-founder of the food-delivery service OrderUp, as CEO.
+He was removed in 2018.

-On March 4, 2019, the firm appointed former vice president of Amazon Prime Video International Tim Leslie as its CEO.
-He was replaced on August 18, 2020 by Yoko Miyashita, formerly the firm's General Counsel.
+On March 4, 2019, the company named Tim Leslie, a former vice-president at Amazon Prime Video International, as CEO.
+He was succeeded on August 18, 2020, by Yoko Miyashita, previously the company's general counsel.